2001 Honda Indy 300: Background

 De Ferran began his charge to the Drivers' Championship lead at the Grand Prix of Chicago in July.
 He achieved consecutive wins at the Rockingham 500 and the Grand Prix of Houston in the second half of the season to claim the points lead.
 Although he had not completed a single lap of the Surfers Paradise circuit in 1999 and 2000, de Ferran said he was aware that the race would be of a significant performance to the title battle noting, "The situation is looking relatively good for Marlboro Team Penske, but it's not decided by any means.
 Heading into Australia last year, we were also in a good position but didn't get through the first corner.
 Hopefully, we'll be more successful this year."
 Bräck commented he had not conceded the championship despite having won all four of his races on oval tracks in 2001.This thing is not over 'til it's over.
 Sure I'd like to be leading, but I have been in enough championship races to know that we can still pull it off.
 Actually, we were further behind Gil last year going into Surfers Paradise than we are this year (32 points versus 26 points).
 So nothing is out of the question.
 But I would like to score a win and go to California with a strong shot at the championship."

 There was one change of driver going into the round.
-1997 Atlantic Champion Alex Barron replaced Max Wilson in the No. 25 Arciero-Blair Racing car for the final two races of the season.
+Alex Barron, the 1997 Atlantic champion, replaced Max Wilson in the No. 25 Arciero-Blair Racing car for the final two races of the season.
 Team owner Larry Blair made the change based on Barron's performance in the final two rounds of the 2000 season at Surfers Paradise and Fontana and because his experience and input were required to help the team advance.
 Barron said in a press release that he was looking forward to competing for Arciero-Blair Racing.
 "Last year, I was in contention to win both events – then we had a mechanical problem.
 2001 has been a long year not racing a Champ Car.
 But I have kept myself in shape by working out, testing the 2002 Atlantic chassis and testing for Firestone at the new tracks in Germany and England.
 It will be good to be back in CART competition and to race for this new team."